dangrossman/daterangepicker/README.md

 of choosing dates from the calendars.
 If attached to a text input, the selected dates will be inserted into the text box.
 Otherwise, you can provide a custom callback function to receive the selection.

+The component can also be used as a single date picker by setting the `singleDatePicker` option to `true`.

 **[View a demo](http://www.dangrossman.info/2012/08/20/a-date-range-picker-for-twitter-bootstrap/)**

 ## Usage